Emily F. Keller

 On June 17th, the Data Science for Social Good (DSSG) summer program began with 15 fellows working on four project teams in collaboration with data science leads from the eScience Institute and project leads from academia and government.
 Student fellows, including five international students, joined the program from colleges and universities around the country.
-Their areas of study ranges from sociology, public policy and economics to oceanography, statistics and computer science.
+Their areas of study range from sociology, public policy and economics to oceanography, statistics and computer science.

 This marks the fifth year of the program that matches data scientists with a diverse range of students from around the world to tackle real-world social issues through multi-disciplinary, collaborative work.
-Project leads from academia, public agencies, non-profits and industry guide teams through the ten week program, which takes place at eScience Institute’s Data Science Studio.
+Project leads from academia, public agencies, non-profits and industry guide teams through the ten-week program, which takes place at eScience Institute’s Data Science Studio.
 Each team also participates in systematic and sustained engagement with an array of stakeholders related to their projects.